benjbuch/octo_waffle/part_01-basic_interactions.md

 When expressions are typed, R will evaluate them and print the result (unless specifically made invisible).
-The result of an expression is however ‘lost’ for further usage.
-Assignments on the other hand do not print to the console, but either store the result in the current environment or modify an existing object.
+The result of an expression is however ‘lost’ for further usage. — Assignments on the other hand do not print to the console, but store the result in the current environment or modify an existing value in the memory.

 ### Expressions